BenMiller0/cse15l-lab-reports/Lab-Report2.md

 ![loginNoPassword](loginNoPassword.jpg)
 <br>
 ## Part 3
 In the week 2 lab I learned that the "java" command can be used to start a server.
 In the past I thought it was simpely used to excute what is within the main method, but in lab 2 I learned it had the additional application of also starting up a server.
+I find it interesting because the args array that takes in the arguements in the java command takes in the first element in the array as the server port.
+In the past I have only used it to take in words or a user's input.